-Since its inception, mobile apps have been using push notification to increase user engagement.
+Since its inception, mobile apps have been using push notifications to increase user engagement.
 Now the same technology is available in browsers as well for publications.

 With push notifications, you send an alert to your regular reader about a recent blog post or any updates that you want them to know.
 The key point is that you’ll be able to send a notification to your users’ browser even if they’re not present on your website.

-OneSignal is a great app that lets you send push notification to your subscribers.
+PushEngage is a great app that lets you send push notifications to your subscribers.

 9. Regularly Update Your Articles

 It’s true that pillar articles are evergreen content, but if you want to keep your articles fresh, you’ll need to constantly update them.

 The freshness of the content is also a ranking factor in Google, so you need to keep it updated.
 Otherwise, your competitor’s article would rank higher on Google, dropping your position on the search results and organic traffic.